open/close all folders

 - In In Time, mankind has had genetic engineering with clinical immortality for over a century, but doesn't seem to have invented the cellphone or the internet yet.
 Almost all technology is like a few decades before the film was made.
 (In other words, almost all technology is like when the book the film was based on was written.)

-- The League of Extraordinary Gentlemen take place in an alternate 1900 where humanity has already created tanks, zeppelins are common and people can become invisible.
+- The League of Extraordinary Gentlemen take place in an alternate 1900 where humanity has already created tanks and assault rifles, zeppelins are common and people can become invisible.

 - The Prestige has different technology in its universe due to Tesla actually creating devices like a teleportation machine.
 Or rather, what most people think is a teleportation machine due to the way Angier uses it in his magic act - only he and Tesla know that it's actually a duplication machine.